Costs: By giving a donation as ‘Friends’ of the Quest for wisdom foundation.

 The elementary field of water and the (inter)cultural water roads

-In the elementary field ‘water’ three icons have been placed that characterize wisdom roads as the natural movement and cosmic laws following ways of life.
-These meandering wisdom roads can, for example, be recognized within: Confucian; Dao; and Sufi currents.
+In the elementary field ‘water’ three icons have been placed that characterize wisdom roads as the natural movement of ‘go with the flow’ as well as the cosmic laws following ways of life (such as astrology).
+These meandering wisdom roads can still be found as wisdom from within, as well as, for example, be recognized in wisdom traditions such as: Confucian; Dao; and Sufi movements.

 The elementary field air and the (inter)cultural air roads

 In the elementary field ‘air’ three icons have been placed that characterize wisdom roads as pathways of insight and breath based on wisdom traditions.
-This orientation can often be recognized in connection with the symbolism of light and darkness in the following perspectives: Buddhist, advaita vedanta; gnosis, mystical and hermetic philosophy; Germanic, Celtic and Nordic mythology.
+This orientation can often be recognized in connection with the symbolism of light and darkness within your soul, as well as in the following perspectives: Buddhist, advaita vedanta; gnosis, mystical and hermetic philosophy; Germanic, Celtic and Nordic mythology.

 The elementary field of fire and the (inter)cultural fire roads

 In the elementary field of ‘fire’ three icons have been placed that characterize religious and spiritual traditions, in which, especially, the meaning of fire and the struggle between good and evil, sacrifices and transformation play an important role.
-This orientation can be recognized within: animist-shamanist; Hindu; and monotheistic – zoroastrian, jewish, christian and islamic – directions.
+This orientation can be found in each individual in a different way, as well as recognized within cultural wisdom traditions such as: animist-shamanist; Hindu; and monotheistic – zoroastrian, jewish, christian and islamic – directions.

 The ether field and the (inter)cultural ether roads

-The ‘ether field’ symbolically refers to the fact that the longing for connection and the search for wisdom – although culturally different and colourfully designed – occur in all cultures and is nourished by: encounters between cultures, and profile gets through interfaces, intersections and fractures in history and
+The ‘ether field’ symbolically refers to the fact that the longing for connection and the quest for wisdom – although culturally different and colourfully designed – occur in all human beings and cultures and is nourished by: encounters between cultures, and profile gets through interfaces, intersections and fractures in history and

 between eras.